How Do I Get On The Shark Tank?

 -You get a call from the producers you got a featured spot on an upcoming show.
 You spend countless hours rehearsing and perfecting your sales pitch to the Sharks.
 The producers ask you to send in a video of your sales pitch which you gladly do.
 Weeks go by as the anticipation builds, then they finally give you a film date when they will be filming the episode featuring your company.

-Now your really excited and all you can even think about is what it will be like standing in front of the Sharks making a deal of a lifetime.
+Now you're really excited and all you can even think about is what it will be like standing in front of the Sharks making a deal of a lifetime.
 Your date is getting really close when you get another phone call from the producers saying they just moved your business back to a later episode in the season.

 It won't be for another two months before the filming.
 You have no choice but to bite your tongue and keep your anxiety in check.
 You keep working harder on your sales pitch trying to convince yourself that this will all pay off in the end or all the hoops that the Shark Tank producers are putting you through.
 Your date with destiny is almost here.
 You finally get another call from the producers expecting them to tell you to pack your bags.